 A horse is no different to any other living creature.
 In order to survive it requires food, shelter and fresh air.
+Performance horses require a different diet to prevent gastric ulcers.
 What you feed your horse however is largely dependent on the type of horse you have and the exercise it receives.
 By assigning them to 1 of 3 working grades (light, moderate and heavy) you can easily determine the energy requirements for your horse to keep them in peak performance when tackling their daily feeds.

 Which working grade suits your horse’s diet needs?

 Light work encompasses most non-performing horses.
 These horses are ridden occasionally but overall do not race, show or do farm work.
 Their main feed content is a forage only diet such as pasture or hay.
 You can also add feed substitutes such as oats.
 If you do add substitutes, ensure that you reduce the quantity of hay.
 An overfed horse can lead to health problems that are avoidable with proper diet management.